 Amazon CloudWatch Logs monitors applications and systems using log data, aggregating and storing application logs.
 CloudWatch Logs is useful because you can easily configure it to process additional metadata with the log files.
+Visit the AWS documentation to learn more about VPC flow log collection.

 Important: If you choose to enable CloudWatch Logs in your Amazon Web Services (AWS) environment, you should make sure that you are not collecting more data than you need because this service incurs AWS costs based upon usage.
 See the CloudWatch pricing information to plan and configure your usage.